CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - Second task
 - Third task

+-  The first professional task was to be able to all meet together, which we were eventually able to communicate andfind times that worked for all of us.
+- A second task that was completed was being able to assign tasks and work on them.
+Different task were assigned to different people and some tasks had multiple people on the and all were able to worked on and most were able ot be finished.
+- A third task was being able to meet with our client.
+We were able to conduct a helpful meeting with out client which lead to us being able to get on track with this first sprint.

 ## At a high level, what were the most important technical tasks that your team completed?

 - First task
 - Second task
 - Third task

+- No technical tasks were completed during this sprint due to the amount of research done during this phase.

 ## After completing this sprint of the project, what is a task that you want to practice more?
 Why?